Stitched grid designs

 Threading a Needle

 Start by threading a blunt tapestry needle so the yarn is ready for stitching.
+A blunt needle is easier to use with plastic canvas because it passes through the holes without splitting the canvas.

 Step 1